cloud-elements/devportal/docs/guides/formulasC2/build-template.md

 ## Build a Formula Template

-Formula templates are comprised of a trigger that kicks off the formula, steps that execute as a result of the trigger, and variables to represent input required to run an instance of the formula.
-You can create formulas that use triggers that are kicked off when something happens to an element instance, you can schedule triggers, or you can manually kick off a trigger.
+Formula templates include a trigger that kicks off the formula, steps that execute as a result of the trigger, and variables to represent input required to run an instance of the formula.
+You can create formulas that use triggers that kick off when something happens to an element instance, you can schedule triggers, or you can manually kick off a trigger.
 See [Triggers, Steps, and Variables](reference.html) for more information about each component.

 As you build a formula, you also build context consisting of triggers, variables, steps, and values created by steps.
 You can refer to that context in later steps in the formula.
-Consider each component as a building block that has a name and information that you can refer to.
+Consider each part as a building block that has a name and information that you can refer to.
 For example, in a formula that sends an email notification for a new contact, you build the body of the email in one step.
 In a later step when you actually send the message, refer to the step where you built the body.
 See [Reference Syntax](#reference-syntax) for ways to refer to triggers.

-{% include note.html content="These steps are intended to get you started building a formula template.
+{% include note.html content="Use these steps to get started building a formula template.
 Consider using some of <a href=examples.html>the example formulas</a> to get a deeper understanding of how to build a formula template.  " %}

 To build a new formula template: